cccbr/runningatower/content/docs/060-emergency/index.md

 ## Emergency lighting and exits

 These must be inspected, tested regularly and be in date.
 They must bright enough to safely set the bells should the power fail during ringing.
-Emergency lighting should be tested for 3 hours continuous use and a record held by the ***[authority](../170-glossary/#authority)***.
+Emergency lighting should be tested for 3 hours continuous use and a record held by the ***[tower authority](../170-glossary/#authority)***.

 The design of the fire alarm system shall be in accordance with a fire safety plan.